MIDiA Data Spotlight: Music Consumption YouTube and Radio Lead the Pack

 This is part of MIDiA’s data snapshot series in which we spotlight curated consumer datasets.

-XXX style="width: XXX consumption and spending is more diversified than ever, with traditional formats still holding on to their loyal legacy audiences, while adoption of newer formats accelerates, especially among younger consumers.
-YouTube is now the single most widespread music activity, across ages.
-XXX of consumers watch music videos on YouTube, significantly ahead of listening to music radio on XXX differences are far more pronounced by age.
-An average of XXX of XXX year olds watch music videos on YouTube compared to an average of XXX of consumers aged XXX and above.
-The inverse is true of radio listening: an average of XXX of XXX year olds listen to music on radio compared to an average of XXX of consumers aged XXX and over.
+The differences are far more pronounced by age.
+An average of of year olds watch music videos on YouTube compared to an average of of consumers aged and above.
+The inverse is true of radio listening: an average of of year olds listen to music on radio compared to an average of of consumers aged and over.
 YouTube is replacing radio as the main way of listening to free music for younger consumers.